txfusion/aa-demos/contracts/batch-txs-and-paymaster/Readme.md

 ### Approval Paymaster Interaction Script

-    You can use General Paymaster already deployed to interact with ERC20Token contract to mint:
+You can use Approval Paymaster already deployed to interact with ERC20Token contract to mint token:

     yarn hardhat deploy-zksync --script deploy/use-approval-paymaster.ts --network preferredNetwork